Minnetonka Baseball Association (MBA)

 4. MBA’s developmental strategy is to create “baseball” situations so fielders can make plays to bases and create outs.
 To help support good fielding fundamentals the batter and all runners may only advance one base on a hit.
 Only fielders assigned to an infield position can make a play at a base.
 Outfielders must throw the ball to the infielders.

 5. Two (2) coaches may station themselves in the outfield to assist with verbal instructions before and after each play, so long as this does not impede the progress of the game.

 6. The player playing in the pitching position, may not move off the mound until the ball is hit.

 Hitting and Running

-1. Players (Parents) are to select and inform their coaches of their desire to hit from a tee or have coaches pitch balls to them in game situations.
+1. Players (Parents) are to select and inform their coaches of their desire to hit from a tee only (Coach pitching is not permitted).
 Coaches will work on hitting fundamentals throughout the year, hitting balls from the tee and via other mechanisms in practice (soft toss, coach pitch, etc.).
 Hitting from the tee promotes development of proper batting technique, regardless of the individual player’s ability.